 The Mac Mini often runs headless or with minimal apps open — which means you can push closer to 12GB for model load, slightly more than a laptop with a browser constantly open.

 The rule of thumb still applies: Q4_K_M quantization costs roughly 0.55 GB per billion parameters.
-An 8B model needs ~5.5GB.
-A 12B model needs ~7.5GB.
+A 4B model needs ~3.5GB.
+A 9B model needs ~7GB.
 A 14B model needs ~9.5GB — workable if you close other apps.

 Benchmark Results

-These figures come from community testing on the M4 base chip (10-core GPU) with Ollama via GGUF format, confirmed across r/LocalLLaMA and like2byte.com:
+These figures are estimates for the M4 base chip (10-core GPU) with Ollama via GGUF format, scaled from community reports across r/LocalLLaMA and like2byte.com:

 | Model | RAM Used | Tokens/sec | Best For |